 Third, multi-year PPAs would transfer risk from suppliers to customers of regulated utilities or the citizens of states, as a counterparty to these contracts.
 The financial cost of these contracts is recognized by the financial community as "debt equivalency."
 Debt equivalency recognizes that the legal contractual obligation to execute under a contract imposes a financial obligation, similar to debt.
 Ratings agencies, such as Standard & Poor's, recognize this cost when performing financial analysis to develop credit ratings for regulated utilities.
-To the extent that this impact may not be material because the ratings agency assumes limited risk that a utility's regulators will not allow recovery of contract costs, this simply implies a transfer of risk to the regulated utility's customers (who pay the contracts costs in the form of regulated retail rates), rather than to the utility, itself.
+To the extent that this impact may not be material because the ratings agency assumes limited risk that a utility's regulators will not allow recovery of contract costs, this simply implies a transfer of risk to the regulated utility, itself.
 Thus, whether borne by the utility or the customer, the transfer of risk imposes a cost.
 One aspect of this risk is technological change in which significantly lower cost alternatives become available during a PPA's term, but the utility or its customers remain contractually obligated to continue buying power under the higher cost PPA.
 However, measuring the impact of this transfer of risk would be complex and no analyses we are aware of have attempted such quantification.